Introduction: Managed WordPress Hosting vs Shared Hosting

 What is shared hosting?

-Shared hosting is a form of web hosting in which multiple websites share the same server resources, such as CPU, RAM, and storage.
-This hosting solution is a popular option for beginners and small websites with limited traffic due to its affordability and simplicity.
+Shared hosting is where multiple websites share the same server resources like CPU, RAM and storage.
+It’s a great option for beginners and small websites with low traffic as it’s affordable and easy.

 Key Features of Shared Hosting

-Basic security features, including SSL certificates and some degree of malware protection, are frequently included in shared hosting.
-However, the security measures may not be as comprehensive as those in managed hosting.
+- Basic Security Features: Basic security features like SSL and some malware protection are included in shared hosting.
+But not as comprehensive as managed hosting.

-Community forums and knowledge bases are frequently included with shared hosting, enabling users to exchange advice and find answers to frequently asked questions.
+- Community Support: Community forums and knowledge base are included in shared hosting so you can ask and find answers to frequently asked questions.

 Advantages of Shared Hosting

-Ease of Setup: Shared hosting is effortless to configure and administer, even for those with minimal technical expertise, thanks to user-friendly interfaces and one-click installation options.
+- Ease of use: Shared hosting is easy to set up and manage even for those with no tech skills thanks to user friendly interfaces and one click installers.

-Basic Features: Shared hosting is an appropriate option for basic websites due to its provision of essential features such as email accounts, databases, and support for popular applications.
+- Basic Features: Shared hosting is good for basic sites because it has the basic features like email accounts, databases and support for popular apps.

 Restrictions of Shared Hosting

-Restricted Resources: Performance may be compromised, particularly when other websites on the server experience excessive traffic, due to the fact that resources are shared among multiple websites.
+- Limited Resources: Performance will be affected especially when other sites on the server gets too much traffic since resources are shared among multiple sites.

-Security Risks: Shared hosting environments may be more susceptible to security vulnerabilities, as an attack on one site could potentially impact other sites on the same server.
+- Security Risks: Shared hosting environment is more prone to security vulnerabilities since an attack on one site can affect other sites on the same server.

-Limited Control: Users are granted restricted access to server settings and configurations, which may prove detrimental to those who wish to personalize their hosting environment.
+- Limited Control: Users have limited access to server settings and configurations which can be bad for those who want to customize their hosting environment.

-Performance Issues: Shared hosting may not be capable of managing high traffic volumes or intricate applications, which can result in slower load times and potential outages.
+- Performance Issues: Shared hosting can’t handle high traffic or complex applications which can result to slow load times and outages.

 Comparison of Managed WordPress Hosting vs Shared Hosting